 Here I am using JDBC4 drivers, and my folder with jars looks like this:

 Here is the Database input block configured in Omniscope:

-Note that the "Direct query" mode is enabled, so Omniscope can execute live query to Impala without having to download data locally.
+Note that the "Live query" mode is enabled, so Omniscope can execute live queries to Impala without having to download data locally.